ThatSINEWAVE/Clockwork/README.md

 ## Features

 - Displays current time with hour and minute precision.
-- Multiple themes: Default, Dark, and Neon.
+- Multiple themes: Default, Dark, Minimal, Sunset and Neon.
 - Theme selection is saved across sessions using `localStorage`.
 - Simple and responsive design.